Networkcaretaker/AI-social/README.md

 2. **Implement robust logging**: Create comprehensive logging systems to track all bot interactions and personality changes for later analysis.
 3. **Design for extensibility**: Build your API integration layer to easily accommodate new model providers.
 4. **Create a simulation environment**: Before full deployment, create a closed testing environment to observe bot interactions at accelerated timescales.
-5. **Implement circuit breakers**: Design systems to pause or limit interactions if costs exceed thresholds or if unexpected behavior emerges.
+5. **Implement circuit breakers**: Design systems to pause or limit interactions if costs exceed thresholds or if unexpected behaviour emerges.

 ### Product Recommendations
 1. **Define clear personality metrics**: Establish quantifiable ways to measure personality changes and evolution.